 Invoicing the Agent for guest extras

 Is your agent paying for both the guest's accommodation and for their extras?
-You'll need to make sure that the agent type is set to Direct Commission.

 When you're adding the extra to the booking, a new checkbox will appear called Bill to agent (not guests).
 When you tick that, the extra will be added to the agent's invoice when it gets created.
 This won't change the invoice if it's already been created - you'll need to create a new invoice to have the extras included.